Catherine-Hao/SI507-final-project/README.md

 7. How long do you want for the movie to last?

 Instructions: </br>
-The inputs of movie requirements are sensibily designed on the web page, and users can leave blank for the fields that they have no requirements for.
-After the user inputs their requirements, they can click on the "submit" button.
+The inputs of movie preferences are sensibily designed on the web page, and users can leave blank for the fields that they have no preferences for.
+After the user inputs their preferences, they can click on the "submit" button.
 They can also click the "reset" button to input again.
 The system would then retrieve the link of a recommended movie that meets the users' needs the best, and provide the users with the one piece of most popular movie reviews also from IMDb so that they could be informed of the actual feedback and make further decisions based off of that.
 Users can always click on "switch" to change to another piece of review.
 There are 25 pieces of reviews for a movie at most, however, IMDb do not provide the reviews for some of the movies within their "Top 1000 Most Popular Movies" list.

 Specifications: